 Advertisers can add App Extensions by clicking Campaigns at the top of the page and click the Ad Extension tab.
 If not already selected, click App Extensions.

-Click Create new app extension and select the campaign and ad group you want to add the app extension to.
+Click Create ad extension and select the campaign or ad group you want to add the app extension to.

-Select Available apps.
-The Selected apps will appear in the right window.
+Select Available App Extensions.
+The Selected App Extensions will appear in the right window.